 A Savage War: A Military History of the Civil War.
 Williamson Murray and Wayne Wei-Sieng Hsieh.
-Princeton, NJ: Princeton University, 2016.
+Princeton, NJ: Princeton University Press, 2016.

 My introduction to the masters of strategy was a 40-lb crate of books at the Navy War College satellite in Monterey.
 As I slid the crate into my car, the smallest of the books fell from the crate.
 I grabbed it and flipped to a random page to find Sun-Tzu’s advice that if a commander had 1000 chariots, victory was assured.
 I sighed, certain that the next year was going to be a colossal waste of time if this was the archaic advice upon which we would build our study of strategy.